yowainwright/yowainwright.github.io/_posts/2017-01-06-arrow-functions.md

 {% endhighlight %}

-### Objects cannot be used in arrow functions
+### Objects cannot be used in arrow function arguments

-Arrow functions can use arguments——as long as they're not objects.
+Arrow Functions Can use Arguments——As Long As They're Not Objects.

 **Standard Way of Writing an Arrow Function**